What is Amalgamation?

 - The payment businesses are dependent on the volume of transactions & the Paypal was dependent on E-bay for this volume.

-- This merger could not continue for a long and again E-bay and Paypal parted their ways approximately after 12 years of its unity.
+- This merger could not continue for a long, and again E-bay and Paypal parted their ways approximately after 12 years of its unity.

 Dow Chemical & Dupont

-- This merger took place because the investors wanted to have a better diversified portfolio for their investments.
+- This merger took place because the investors wanted to have a better-diversified portfolio for their investments.

 Citicorp and Travelers Group

-The work doesn’t ends when the two companies get amalgamated, but a new journey starts from this very point.
-To make this a sure shot of success, efforts have to be taken at the post amalgamation stage.
-The amalgamation should bring about the optimum utilization of resources.
-The companies have to continuously strive for continuous growth and development.
+In a nutshell, we can conclude that mergers are dependent on various factors, and there is a reason behind every merger.
+The activity of a merger is an extended exercise wherein multiple courses of action have to be conducted to decide whether the merger will be fruitful or not.
+The work doesn’t end when the two companies get amalgamated, but a new journey starts from this very point.
+To make this a sure shot of success, efforts must be taken at the post amalgamation stage.
+It should bring about the optimum utilization of resources.
+The companies have to strive for growth and development continuously.